Gab-A/gabrielle-asante-capstone/README.md

   - Run `npm install` to install any dependencies
   - Create a local `.env` file with the necessary environment variables.
 Refer to the `env.sample` file.
   - Apply the latest migrations to your database: `npx knex migrate:latest`.
-  - Populate the database table with data: `npx knex seed:run`
+  - Populate the database table with sample data: `npx knex seed:run`
   - Launch the server using `npm start`.

 - Client side: